Starting from the adjacent wall, tap across the

 the cleat hook using the hook as a template.

-the pilot holes for the pulleys ensuring that
+Drill the pilot holes for the pulleys ensuring

 that these are wide and deep enough to take the

-depth of the pulley shaft.
-Drill the holes for
+full depth of the pulley shaft.
+Drill the holes

-each pulley shaft with a light oil and
+Lubricate each pulley shaft with a light oil and

-screw each pulley into the ceiling.
-The double
+gently screw each pulley into the ceiling.
+The

 double pulley should be the one closest to the

 adjacent wall and the single should be the one

-the cleat hook to the adjacent wall using the
+Attach the cleat hook to the adjacent wall using

 the rope through the pulleys as detailed above